Cost of Living in Bangkok

 These costs are based on two of us, of course!

-We have a 19th floor apartment close to the Phra Ram 9 MRT stop – two stops from Asok/Sukumvit and six stops from Silom.
+We have a 19th-floor apartment close to the Phra Ram 9 MRT stop – two stops from Asok/Sukumvit and six stops from Silom.
 We’re basically in the middle of the city.
 Although our apartment is small, we have awesome city views, are close to the city and our building has a pool, gym, laundry, shops and many other amenities.

 We pay 16,000 baht a month for our apartment.
 We had to pay two months deposit when we moved in.

-Cost of Utility Bills in Bangkok
+Cost of living in Bangkok – Utility Bills

 Our apartment has two air conditioning units, one in the living room and one in the bedroom.
 We run the one in the bedroom all night, set at 25 degrees.
 We use the one in the living room when it gets too hot during the day, but prefer to open up the living area and let the air come through.